• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Calament des Alpes

-Clinopodium alpinum, rock thyme, is a perennial plant.
+Clinopodium alpinum, or rock thyme, is a perennial plant.

 • THE SAGE OF THE MEADOWS •